Planarians and Regeneration: Facts and Possible Applications

 Each gene in a DNA molecule codes for a specific protein.
 Some planarian researchers are focusing their studies on genes and RNA transcripts (messenger RNA transcribed from a specific gene in a DNA molecule).
 These studies may offer new insights into the regeneration process in the animals.

 One planarian stem cell gene that's believed to be involved in regeneration is called the piwi (pronounced pee-wee) gene.
-We have a closely-related gene in our sperm and eggs and in some of our stem cells.
-Some of the other genes involved in planarian regeneration also resemble ones in humans.
+We have a closely-related gene in our sperm and eggs.
+It also plays a role in the activity of our stem cells.
+Some of the other genes involved in planarian regeneration resemble ones in humans.
 Perhaps we will one day learn how to use these genes in the regeneration of human body parts.

 Schmidtea mediterranea is a popular planarian in scientific research.
 It's native to Europe and has an excellent ability to regenerate.